 If you are trying to get pregnant, you should try to follow healthy habits.
 You should stick to these behaviors from the time you are trying to get pregnant all the way through your pregnancy.
-Do not smoke tobacco or use illegal drugs, stop drinking alcohol, and limit caffeine and coffee.

 Talk to your health care provider about any medicines you may be taking to see if they can affect your unborn baby.
-Eat a well-balanced diet and take supplemental vitamins with at least 400 mcg of folic acid (also known as folate or vitamin B9) a day.
+Eat a well-balanced diet.
+Take supplemental vitamins with at least 400 mcg (0.4 mg) of folic acid (also known as folate or vitamin B9) a day.

-Seeing a prenatal provider before trying to get pregnant or early in the pregnancy can help prevent, or detect and control health risks to the mother and unborn baby during pregnancy.
+See a prenatal provider before trying to get pregnant or early in the pregnancy.
+This can help prevent, or detect and control health risks to the mother and unborn baby during pregnancy.

 Men need to be careful, too.
 Smoking and alcohol may cause problems with the unborn baby.
 Smoking, alcohol, and marijuana use have also been shown to lower sperm counts.

-Gregory KD, Niebyl JR, Johnson TRB.
+Gregory KD, Ramos DE, Jauniaux ERM.
 Preconception and prenatal care.
-In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
-Obstetrics: Normal and Problem Pregnancies.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2012:chap 6.
+In: Landon MB, Galan HL, Jauniaux ERM, et al, eds.
+Gabbe's Obstetrics: Normal and Problem Pregnancies.
+8th ed.
+Philadelphia, PA: Elsevier; 2021:chap 5.

 Review Date 7/13/2021